Vampire/git-spindle/docs/bitbucket.rst

 message contain the shortlog and diffstat of the commits that you're asking to be merged.
 Note that if you use any characterset in your logs and filenames that is not ascii or utf-8, git bb will misbehave.

+When you use the :option:`--message` option, you will not be prompted for a message, but the given message is used.
+When you use the :option:`--edit` option additionally, the message is opened in the usual editor for further modification.

+When you use the :option:`--file` option, you will not be prompted for a message, but the contents of the given file are used.
+When you use the :option:`--edit` option additionally, the message is opened in the usual editor for further modification.
+When you use :data:`-` as value, then the contents of standard input are used.

+When you use the :option:`--template` option, the contents of the given file are used as a start for the message.
+The message is opened in the usual editor for further modification.
+When you use the :option:`--edit` option additionally, it has no effect.
+When the template file content without the comment lines is not different from the editing result without the comment lines, the operation is aborted.

+When you use the :option:`--reuse-message` option, you will not be prompted for a message, but the commit message of the given commit-ish is used.
+When you use the :option:`--edit` option additionally, the message is opened in the usual editor for further modification.

+When you use none of the message options, the logs of the commits to be merged are used to construct a default message.
+The message is opened in the usual editor for further modification.
+When you use the :option:`--edit` option additionally, it has no effect.

 .. describe:: git bb apply-pr [--parent] <pr-number>